W-IT-Solutions/TSP-DNS-fix/README.md

 * `bash install.sh`
 * `tail -f /var/log/DNS_fix_install.log` View script output in another console or set `$INTERACTIVE` to `1` inside `install.sh`

-## Commands to verify working unbound
+## Commands to verify unbound is working
 Notice the query time in the dig commands, if its an answer and has a response time of 0, it is served from cache (local unbound).
 When its in the 10 to 50ms range it got a reply from Redis cache and any higher will be the upstream server.
 So to properly test DNS resolving either clear the cache or, query a new domain that is not cached yet.
 Every interface that is up and has a proper LTE connection is able to do lookups on `INTERFACEIP:53`